 In South Philadelphia, seek out Essen Bakery and River Twice in Passyunk Square.
 Don’t miss the Argentine menu of Jezabel’s Café in West Philadelphia.
 Check out the acclaimed Kalaya in Fishtown.
 Other women-owned and women-led eateries in Philadelphia include, REX at the Royal, Cafe Ynez, and Sor Ynez.

-For something sweet, support women-owned Second Daughter Baking Company, an artisan bakery on South 9th Street owned by two sisters Rhonda Saltzman and Mercedes Brooks.
+For something sweet, support women-owned Second Daughter Baking Company.
+Sisters Rhonda Saltzman and Mercedes Brooks own this artisan bakery, located on South 9th Street.
 The two run their business out of the BOK Building with no public storefront, operating exclusively on a pre-order basis.
 The dynamic duo recently got a nod as James Beard Award semifinalists for Outstanding Baker.

-For beer, check out woman-owned breweries including Triple Bottom Brewing and Love City Brewing in the Spring Arts District, and Philadelphia Brewing Company – one of the city’s oldest and largest breweries – located in Kensington.
+For beer, check out woman-owned breweries including Triple Bottom Brewing and Love City Brewing, and Philadelphia Brewing Company.
 For wine, consider a stop at Jet Wine Bar along South Street.
-Grab a cup of coffee or tea at Franny Lou’s Porch, a café doubling as a warm space to engage in community activism and cultural awareness, as well as a stop on the Sisterhood Sit-In: The Trolley Tour.
+Grab a cup of coffee or tea at Franny Lou’s Porch, a café doubling as a warm space to engage in community activism and cultural awareness.

 For more women-owned restaurants in Philadelphia, consult Visit Philly’s list here.